Bahamas Electricity Corporation

 The Bahamas Electricity Corporation (BEC) is a government corporation that provides electricity to all of the Bahama Islands except for Grand Bahama.
-The corporation operates power plants at 25 locations throughout the islands, with 95,000 customers and a peak capacity of 438 MW.
+The corporation operates 30 generating plants in 25 island locations, with 100,000 customers and a peak capacity of 438 MW.
 Most of the stations use diesel engines; a large gas-turbine plant is installed at the Blue Hills Power Station.

+Bahamas Power and Light

+The BEC has a subsidiary in Bahamas Power and Light (BPL), which serves customers in New Providence and the Family Islands.
+As of 2023, BPL provides 83% of the power, 535 megawatts, in the Bahamian grid.

 History

-BEC was founded in 1956 by the passing of The Commonwealth of The Bahamas Electricity Act to provide water for all homes on the western coast of the island.
+BEC was founded in 1956 by the passing of Electricity Act.